-According to the 2020 Fourth IMO GHG Study [3], shipping accounted for about 2.89% of all anthropogenic greenhouse gas emissions worldwide in 2018.
+According to the 2020 Fourth IMO GHG Study (Faber, et al, 2020), shipping accounted for about 2.89% of all anthropogenic greenhouse gas emissions worldwide in 2018.
 Furthermore, according to the report, these emissions might vary from 90% to 130% of the 2008 emissions by 2050.
 These estimates show that if considerable steps are not taken to limit and reduce the environmental impact of the shipping industry, there could be a large increase in GHG emissions associated with shipping.
 As a result, addressing and reducing greenhouse gas emissions from the maritime industry remain an essential goal in the fight against climate change and to promote sustainability.

-Notably, the predictions were revised during the 2020 Fourth GHG Study [3].
-The total greenhouse gas (GHG) emissions from shipping between 2012 and 2018, measured in CO2e (carbon dioxide, methane, and nitrous oxide), went up from 977 million tonnes to 1,076 million tonnes, which is a 9.6% rise.
-The amount of $CO_2$ emissions specifically contributed to these emissions was 962 million tonnes in 2012.
+Notably, the predictions were revised during the 2020 Fourth GHG Study (Faber, et al, 2020).
+The total greenhouse gas (GHG) emissions from shipping between 2012 and 2018, measured in CO_2e (carbon dioxide, methane, and nitrous oxide), went up from 977 million tonnes to 1,076 million tonnes, which is a 9.6% rise.
+The amount of CO_2 emissions specifically contributed to these emissions was 962 million tonnes in 2012.
 By 2018, however, this number had increased by 9.3% to 1,056 million tonnes of emissions.